Small Nuclear Power Reactors

 Technicatome (Areva TA) in France has developed the NP-300 PWR design from submarine power plants and aimed it at export markets for power, heat and desalination.
 It has passive safety systems and could be built for applications of 100 to 300 MWe or more with up to 500,000 m3/day desalination.
 Areva TA makes the K15 naval reactor of 150 MW, running on low-enriched fuel, and the land-based equivalent: Réacteur d’essais à terre (RES) a test version of which is under construction at Cadarache, due to operate about 2011.

 It appears that some version of this reactor will be used in the Flexblue submerged nuclear power plant being proposed by DCNS in France.
-Subject to market evaluation, DCNS could start building a prototype Flexblue unit in 2013 in its shipyard at Cherbourg for launch and deployment in 2016.
+DCNS considered starting to build a prototype Flexblue unit in 2013 in its shipyard at Cherbourg for launch and deployment in 2016.
 The concept eliminates the need for civil engineering, and refuelling or major service can be undertaken by refloating it and returning to the shipyard.

 The Chinese NHR-200 (Nuclear Heating Reactor), developed by Tsingua University's Institute of Nuclear Energy Technology (now the Institute of Nuclear and New Energy Technology), is a simple 200 MWt integral PWR design for district heating or desalination.
 It is based on the NHR-5 which was commissioned in 1989, and runs at lower temperature than the above designsh.
 Used fuel is stored around the core in the pressure vessel.
-In 2008, the Chinese government was reported to have agreed to build a multi-effect distillation (MED) desalination plant using this on the Shandong peninsula.
+In 2008, the Chinese government was reported to have agreed to build a multi-effect distillation (MED) desalination plant using this on the Shandong peninsula, but no more has been heard of it, and INET is focused on the HTR-PM being built in Shandong.

 China National Nuclear Corporation (CNNC) has designed a multi-purpose small modular reactor, the ACP100.
-This is based on the larger ACP (and CNP) units, has passive safety features and will be installed underground.
-It has 57 fuel assemblies 2.15m tall and integral steam generators, so that the whole steam supply system is produced and shipped a single reactor module.
-Its 310 MWt produces about 100 MWe, and power plants comprising up to eight of these are envisaged, with 60-year design life and 24-month refueling.
-Or each module can supply 1000 GJ/hr, giving 120,000 m3/day desalination (with MED).
+This is being developed by China New Energy Co Ltd. It has passive safety features, notably decay heat removal, and will be installed underground.
+It has 57 fuel assemblies 2.15m tall and integral steam generators (287°C), so that the whole steam supply system is produced and shipped a single reactor module.
+Its 310 MWt produces about 100 MWe, and power plants comprising two to six of these are envisaged, with 60-year design life and 24-month refueling.
+Or each module can supply 1000 GJ/hr, giving 12,000 m3/day desalination (with MED).
+Industrial and district heat uses are also envisaged, as well as floating nuclear power plant (FNPP) applications.
+Capacity of up to 150 MWe is possible.

-CNNC New Energy Corporation, a joint venture of CNNC (51%) and China Guodian Corp, is planning to build two of these at Zhangzhou city, Putian county, at the south of Fujian province, near Xiamen, as a demonstration plant.
+CNNC New Energy Corporation, a joint venture of CNNC (51%) and China Guodian Corp, is planning to build two ACP100 units in Putian county, Zhangzhou city, at the south of Fujian province, near Xiamen, as a demonstration plant.
 This will be the CNY 5 billion ($788 million) phase 1 of a larger project.
-CNNC said that the units could provide electricity, heat and desalination.
-Construction time is expected to be 36-40 months, starting in 2015.
-It involves a joint venture of three companies for the pilot plant: CNNC as owner and operator, the Nuclear Power Institute of China as the reactor designer and China Nuclear Engineering Group being responsible for plant construction.
+Completion of preliminary design is expected in 2014, with construction start in 2015 and operation in 2017.
+Construction time is expected to be 36-40 months.
+It involves a joint venture of three companies for the pilot plant: CNNC as owner and operator, the Nuclear Power Institute of China (NPIC) as the reactor designer and China Nuclear Engineering Group being responsible for plant construction.

 This is a conceptual design from DCNS (a state-owned defence group), Areva, EdF and CEA from France.
 It is designed to be submerged, 60-100 metres deep on the sea bed up to 15 km offshore, and returned to a dry dock for servicing.
 The reactor, steam generators and turbine-generator would be housed in a submerged 12,000 tonne cylindrical hull about 100 metres long and 12-15 metres diameter.
 Each hull and power plant would be transportable using a purpose-built vessel.
 Reactor capacity is 50-250 MWe, derived from DCNS's latest naval designs, but with details not announced.
 When first announced early in 2011 it was said that DCNS could start building a prototype Flexblue unit in 2013 in its shipyard at Cherbourg for launch and deployment in 2016, possibly off Flamanville.